-Tampa Intersection Accident Attorneys
+Tampa Intersection Accident Lawyer

 Intersections are the most common site of all car accidents and injuries.
 According to the National Highway Traffic Safety Administration (NHTSA), 40% of all collisions occur at an intersection.
 The most common type of intersection collision, a T-bone crash, is also one of the most dangerous and deadly types of crashes.

 At Anderson & Anderson, our personal injury legal team is committed to providing top-quality representation to accident victims and their families to help them get the compensation they need after getting hurt because of another driver’s negligence.
 If you or your loved one has been injured in a Tampa intersection accident, call us for a free consultation to discuss your claim.

 Intersection accidents can happen when drivers turn while their view was obstructed, such as making a left-hand turn across traffic while failing to see an oncoming car from the opposite direction.
 Traffic safety researchers identify two major types of driver error that often lead to intersection accidents: false assumption of other driver’s action and inadequate surveillance.

 - False assumption of other driver’s action.
 This refers to guessing what the other driver will do and getting it wrong.
 In the context of an intersection, a false assumption can lead to an accident like this.
 A driver is waiting to turn left, but there is too much oncoming traffic.
 The driver sees the light turn yellow and turns, falsely assuming that oncoming drivers will not enter the intersection because they see the yellow light as well.
 Of course, those don’t drivers don’t stop for the yellow; instead, they speed up to get through the intersection before the light turns red.
 Those drivers falsely assume the turning driver will wait until traffic is clear to turn.